-In this single institution retrospective study, data was collected for 124 patients who had cT2-T4 muscle-invasive bladder cancer treated with curative intent between 2003 and 2017.
-All patients had trimodal therapy that included maximal TURBT with combined chemotherapy and radiotherapy with or without neoadjuvant chemotherapy.
+In this single-institution, retrospective study, data was collected for 124 patients who had cT2-T4 MIBC treated with curative intent between 2003 and 2017.
+All patients had TMT that included maximal TURBT with combined chemotherapy and radiotherapy with or without NAC.
 Early in our TMT experience, patients did not receive NAC; however, as the benefits of NAC in the RC population became better understood, we began to adopt NAC as part of our definitive bladder-sparing TMT protocol.